Syriac Language Preservation

 Train as many teachers that can teach more beginners level classes.

-Recruit new teachers and students.
-One method to do that is by establishing a non-profit organization and run ads in different geographical areas, North America, Europe, The Middle East, etc. to recruit new students and new teachers.
+Recruit new students and teachers.
+One method to do that is by establishing a non-profit organization and running ads in different geographical areas, North America, Europe, The Middle East, etc. to recruit new students and new teachers.

 Modernize the books used to teach Syriac language for all levels.